shrdaraee/persian-landing-page-html-css/README.md

 Hello everyone,

-This is a free rtl landing page template built with html and Tailwind CSS .
+This is a RTL landing page template built with html and Tailwind CSS .

+This project is fully responsive.

 ## Screenshots